 University of Otago

 Study in New Zealand at University of Otago, one of the world’s top universities.
-With its strong academic reputation, it is the perfect place to learn, meet new people, and explore an incredible country.
+With its strong academic reputation, it’s the perfect place to learn, meet new people, and explore an incredible country.

 About University of Otago